Caltrain: Logos, markings, and liveries

 During the initial years as the state was assuming control (1980–1985), locomotives and rolling stock were leased from Southern Pacific.
 The leased "suburban" and "gallery" coaches continued to wear SP's standard dark grey.
 Locomotives wore SP's "Bloody Nose" paint scheme.

-An experimental scheme was applied to SP/CDTX #3187 and three gallery cars (SP/CDTX #3700, 3701, 3702), unveiled on May 15, 1982; the locomotive had a red nose and both locomotive and cars had the body painted silver (upper half) and dark blue (lower half) blue, separated by three stripes (blue, teal, and red).
+An experimental scheme was applied to SP/CDTX No. 3187 and three gallery cars (SP/CDTX Nos.
+3700, 3701, 3702), unveiled on May 15, 1982; the locomotive had a red nose and both locomotive and cars had the body painted silver on the upper half,and dark blue on the lower half, separated by three stripes (blue, teal, and red).
 The scheme was nicknamed "Rainbow", "Postal Service", or "Mailbox".

 When new equipment was introduced in 1985, CalTrain adopted a new logo and painted the newly acquired silver EMD F40PH locomotives with teal and blue stripes, matching the colors in the Caltrans logo.

 After the new Caltrain logo was adopted in 1997, the F40PH locomotives were repainted to gray with a black roof, and the MPI MP36 locomotives ordered for Baby Bullet service wore gray with red accents.